Corruption Perceptions Index: Selection of source data

 Countries need to be evaluated by at least three sources to appear in the CPI.
-The CPI measures perception of corruption due to the difficulty of measuring absolute levels of corruption.
+The CPI measures the perception of corruption due to the difficulty of measuring absolute levels of corruption.

 Transparency International commissioned the University of Passau's Johann Graf Lambsdorff to produce the CPI.
 Early CPIs used public opinion surveys.

 Rescaling source data

-In order for all data to be aggregated into the CPI index, it is first necessary to carry out standardization during which all data points are converted to a scale of 0-100.
+In order for all data to be aggregated into the CPI, it is first necessary to carry out standardization during which all data points are converted to a scale of 0–100.
 Here, 0 represents the most corruption and 100 signifies the least.
-Indices originally measuring corruption inversely (higher values for higher corruption) are multiplied by -1 to align with the 0-100 scale.
+Indices originally measuring corruption inversely (higher values for higher corruption) are multiplied by -1 to align with the 0–100 scale.

 In the next step, the mean and standard deviation for each data source based on data from the baseline year are calculated (the "impute" command of the STATA statistical software package is used to replace missing values).
 Subsequently, a standardized z score is calculated with an average centered around 0 and a standard deviation of 1 for each source from each country.
-Finally, these scores are converted back to a 0-100 scale with a mean of approximately 45 and a standard deviation of 20.
+Finally, these scores are converted back to a 0–100 scale with a mean of approximately 45 and a standard deviation of 20.
 Scores below 0 are set to 0, and scores exceeding 100 are capped at 100.
 This ensures consistent comparability across years since 2012.

 Aggregating the rescaled data

-The resulting CPI index for each country is calculated as a simple average of all its rescaled scores that are available for the given country, while at least three data sources must be available in order to calculate the index.
+The resulting CPI score for each country is calculated as a simple average of all its rescaled scores that are available for the given country, while at least three data sources must be available in order to calculate the index.
 The imputed data is used only for standardization and is not used as a score to calculate the index.